Ashley-Lau/Ashley-Lau/README.md

 ### Hi there, I'm Ashley 👋

-## I'm a 2nd year Computer Science student in NUS!
+## I'm a 3rd year Computer Science student in NUS!

 - ⚽ I'm an aspiring software developer who loves sports!
-- 🔭 I’m currently working on Sort-Algo, a sorting visualiser.
+- 🔭 I’m currently interning at GIC, and is working on a workflow engine application.
 - 👯 I’m looking to collaborate with other developers.

 ### Connect with me: